beefyfinance/beefy-blog/content/articles/meet-solidex-in-our-new-ama.en.md

 +++
 ![](/uploads/ama_recap.png)

-With the recent With Solidex's offer to partner with Beefy, we took the chance to invite 0xbasmag to explain a bit more about the project.
+With the recent Solidex's offer to partner with Beefy, we took the chance to invite 0xbasmag to explain a bit more about the project.
 There are a few things to consider for Beefy and $BIFI holders, so let’s jump in and learn more about the opportunities available for Cowmoonity stakers.

 ### What is Solidex?